Ajibare/github-final-project/README.md

    #im okay

-it's all about Been active
+it's all about Been a